-- If a problem is caused by criminal behaviour, you should report it to the police.
+- Please wipe off condensation from your window frames - If a problem is caused by criminal behaviour, you should report it to the police.
 We will do work to make your home safe.
-We will only do further work if you provide us with a police crime number (not an incident number) - You should keep window trickle vents clear and use them to prevent condensation - If you, a member of your family or a visitor cause damage and we have to repair it, you will have to pay for the cost of the repair.
+We will only do further work if you provide us with a police crime number (not an incident number) - You should keep widow trickle vents clear and use them to prevent condensation - If you, a member of your family or a visitor cause damage and we have to repair it, you will have to pay for the cost of the repair.

 - What is the problem, for example: glass cracked or broken; frame loose or jammed; stay or fastener broken? - What type of frame is it: wooden, plastic (UPVC) or metal? - What style of window is it: casement, tilt and turn or pivot? - What type of glass is it, for example: plain, obscure (frosted) or wired?
-Is it double glazed? - Are there any other connected problems? - If a fastener, what type is it, for example: multipoint, casement or other type?
+Is it double glazed? - · Are there any other connected problems? - If a fastener, what type is it, for example: multipoint, casement or other type?